krish27/gcd-course-project/README.md

 ##Note1:

-To run this project run_analyis.R and the data should be available in your current working directory.
+To run this project run_analyis.R available in your current working directory and data should be available under 'data' folder in you current working directory.......

-##Follow two steps below to get the clean tidy dataset..............
+Follow two steps below to get the clean tidy dataset..............

 Step1:  Download the data from link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
         Once download is complete, unzip the folder getdata-projectfiles-UCI HAR Dataset.zip